Journaling for self-reflection: the complete guide to deeper self-awareness

 Making self-reflection journaling work with ADHD or a packed schedule

-For parents and packed schedules: Anchor journaling to the one transition you control.
-For many parents, that’s the five minutes after kids go to bed.
-For others, it’s the commute (voice-to-text journaling counts).
-The point isn’t finding the perfect time.
-It’s finding any consistent time.
-Two entries a week beat zero entries.
+The point is not finding the perfect time, it is finding any consistent time.
+Two entries a week beat zero.
 Daily reflection practices can be adapted to fit even the busiest schedules.

-Both groups: Skip the weekly review if it feels like another obligation.
+Both groups: skip the weekly review if it feels like another obligation.
 Instead, do a monthly 15-minute scan of your entries.
 Less frequent, but still enough to catch patterns.

 A note on self-awareness in written reflection

 Self-awareness in the context of reflective journaling means the accurate perception of one’s own thoughts, emotions, and behavioral patterns.
-It goes beyond introspection (thinking about yourself) to clarity about why a person does what they do.
-Most people confuse self-awareness with intelligence or self-criticism.
-Self-awareness is different.
-It’s simply seeing yourself clearly.
+It goes beyond introspection, which is simply thinking about yourself, toward clarity about why a person does what they do.

 What rumination means and how to avoid it